wenkangjing/notes-launch-school/kb/html&css/css-selector.md

 https://css-tricks.com/the-difference-between-nth-child-and-nth-of-type/

-Our :nth-child selector, in "Plain English," means select an element if:
+Our :`nth-child` selector, in "Plain English," means select an element if:
 - It is a paragraph element
 - It is the **second child** of a parent

-Our :nth-of-type selector, in "Plain English," means:
+Our :`nth-of-type` selector, in "Plain English," means:
 - Select the **second paragraph child** of a parent
 - what's a good way to say it... less conditional.